An Optimisation Framework for Unsupervised Environment Design: Method

 Extending the \textit{soft UED} framework of \citet{chung2024adversarialenvironmentdesignregretguided}, we add an entropy regularisation term $\mathcal{H}(y) = -y^T \log y$ to the objective of our adversary:

 where $\alpha > 0$ is a temperature coefficient.
 Our justification is twofold: first, as per \citet{chung2024adversarialenvironmentdesignregretguided} the agent needs to train on several different levels at each iteration, requiring the adversary's distribution to have greater entropy instead of collapsing to a single level whose score is largest.
-We also introduce an additional justification: entropy regularisation ensures that $f$ is strongly concave in $y$, guaranteeing best-iterate convergence (Theorem \ref{th}).
-In the case of a general score function, the optimisation problem can instead be written as:
+Second, entropy regularisation ensures that $f$ is strongly concave in $y$, guaranteeing best-iterate convergence (Theorem \ref{th}).
+For general score functions, the optimisation problem is given by:

-Because UED conventionally uses a nonlinear neural network to parameterise its policy (and value function), we have an objective that is nonconvex in $x$ and concave in $y$. \citet{lin2024twotimescalegradientdescentascent} have shown that under certain assumptions, we can guarantee (best-iterate) convergence using \textit{two-timescale} stochastic gradient descent-ascent, which assumes a separation of learning rates.
-Using such results, we propose \textbf{N}on\textbf{C}onvex-\textbf{C}oncave optimisation for UED (NCC) as a theoretically based method for optimisation in the UED setting.
+Because UED conventionally uses a nonlinear neural network to parameterise its policy (and value function), we have an objective that is nonconvex in $x$ and strongly concave in $y$. \citet{lin2024twotimescalegradientdescentascent} have shown that under certain assumptions, we can guarantee (best-iterate) convergence using \textit{two-timescale} stochastic gradient descent-ascent, which assumes a separation of learning rates.
+Using these results, we propose \textbf{N}on\textbf{C}onvex-\textbf{C}oncave optimisation for UED (NCC) as a theoretically based method for optimisation in the UED setting.